microsoft/vscode-react-native/README.md

 # Debugging React Native applications

 To start debugging create a new debug configuration for your ReactNative app in your `.vscode/launch.json`.
-Adding a new configuration can be done by opening your `launch.json` file and clicking on `Add Configuration...` button and choosing a relevant debug configuration.
-All available debug configurations for ReactNative can be accessed by typing in _ReactNative_ and picking one from the list populated by Intellisense as shown in the image below.
+Adding a new configuration can be done by opening your `launch.json` file and clicking on `Add Configuration...` button and then selecting `React Native` option.
+After that the extension will prompt you to create a debugging configuration by selecting debugging parameters in dropdown lists at the top of the editor.
+A new debugging configuration will be generated and added to the `launch.json` file automatically as shown in the image below.

 ![Add React Native debug configuration](images/add-debug-configuration.gif)